Azure-Samples/azure-doc-intelligence-dynamic-models-patient/docs/docs/25-form-recognizer-studio/25-upload-training-data.md

 1. Select the save button at the top of the page to save the changes.

-CORS should now be configured to use the storage account from Form Recognizer Studio. -->
+CORS should now be configured to use the storage account from Document Intelligence Studio. -->

 ## Upload new patient registration form training data